Hyperbolic geometry: Hypercycles and horocycles

-In hyperbolic geometry, there is no line all of whose points are equidistant from another line.
-Instead, the points that all have the same orthogonal distance from a given line lie on a curve called a hypercycle.
+In hyperbolic geometry, there is no line whose points are all equidistant from another line.
+Instead, the points that are all the same distance from a given line lie on a curve called a hypercycle.

-Another special curve is the horocycle, a curve whose normal radii (perpendicular lines) are all limiting parallel to each other (all converge asymptotically in one direction to the same ideal point, the centre of the horocycle).
+Another special curve is the horocycle, whose normal radii (perpendicular lines) are all limiting parallel to each other (all converge asymptotically in one direction to the same ideal point, the centre of the horocycle).

 Through every pair of points there are two horocycles.
 The centres of the horocycles are the ideal points of the perpendicular bisector of the line-segment between them.

 Given any three distinct points, they all lie on either a line, hypercycle, horocycle, or circle.

-The length of the line-segment is the shortest length between two points.
-The arc-length of a hypercycle connecting two points is longer than that of the line segment and shorter than that of a horocycle, connecting the same two points.
-The arclength of both horocycles connecting two points are equal.
-The arc-length of a circle between two points is larger than the arc-length of a horocycle connecting two points.
+The length of a line-segment is the shortest length between two points.

+The arc-length of a hypercycle connecting two points is longer than that of the line segment and shorter than that of the arc horocycle, connecting the same two points.

+The lengths of the arcs of both horocycles connecting two points are equal, and are longer than the arclength of any hypercycle connecting the points and shorter than the arc of any circle connecting the two points.

-If the Gaussian curvature of the plane is −1 then the geodesic curvature of a horocycle is 1 and of a hypercycle is between 0 and 1.
+If the Gaussian curvature of the plane is −1, then the geodesic curvature of a horocycle is 1 and that of a hypercycle is between 0 and 1.

 Triangles

-Unlike Euclidean triangles, where the angles always add up to π radians (180°, a straight angle), in hyperbolic geometry the sum of the angles of a hyperbolic triangle is always strictly less than π radians (180°, a straight angle).
-The difference is referred to as the defect.
+Unlike Euclidean triangles, where the angles always add up to π radians (180°, a straight angle), in hyperbolic space the sum of the angles of a triangle is always strictly less than π radians (180°).
+The difference is called the defect.
+Generally, the defect of a convex hyperbolic polygon with $n$ sides is its angle sum subtracted from $(n - 2) \cdot 180^\circ$.